 “Love your neighbor as yourself” remains: Famous.
 Impressive.
 Fascinating.
 Inspiring.
 You can accept or challenge it.
 And you can decide whether you will follow it in your own life.
 But don’t change what it means.

-“Love Your Neighbor: Only Israelites or Everyone?” by Richard Elliott Friedman appears in the September/October 2014 issue of Biblical Archaeology Review.
+“Love Your Neighbor: Only Israelites or Everyone?” by Richard Elliott Friedman was originally published in the September/October 2014 issue of Biblical Archaeology Review.
 It was first republished in Bible History Daily on August 19, 2014.

 Richard Elliott Friedman is the Ann and Jay Davis Professor of Jewish Studies at the University of Georgia and Katzin Professor of Jewish Civilization Emeritus at the University of California, San Diego, and author of the classic Who Wrote the Bible?
 (1987).
 He was a visiting fellow at Cambridge and Oxford, a senior fellow of the American Schools of Oriental Research in Jerusalem, a visiting professor at the University of Haifa and participated in the City of David Project archaeological excavations of Jerusalem.